prc-courses/angular-ngrx-app/README.md

-# NgRxApp
+# NgRxApp - solutions

-Example RESTful master-detail NgRx app to be used on my Angular courses.
+Example RESTful master-detail NgRx app to be used on my Angular courses - solutions to the challenges.

 ## Updated to Angular 11